DefVINS: Visual-Inertial Odometry for Deformable Scenes: Experiments

 For the nearly rigid sequences (R0--R1), the rigid visual--inertial baseline ORB-SLAM3 achieves the lowest ATE and RPE values, outperforming the deformable models by approximately 20--30\% in ATE.
-This confirms that classical rigid visual--inertial approaches remain highly effective when surface deformation is negligible.
+This confirms that classical rigid visual--inertial approaches remain highly effective when surface deformation is negligible, and we attribute these better results to the better engineered implementation of ORB-SLAM3.
 In this regime, all DefVINS variants are able to track almost the full sequence length, with only marginal accuracy degradation.
 As the degree of deformation increases to moderate levels (R2--R3), rigid assumptions progressively break down.
 Although ORB-SLAM3 and NR-SLAM still maintain tracking, both exhibit a marked increase in ATE.
 In contrast, incorporating inertial measurements within the DefVINS framework (VI-R) reduces ATE by approximately 25--30\% with respect to the visual-only configuration (V-NR), while also lowering RPE by around 15--20\%.
 This highlights the stabilizing effect of inertial constraints on rotational estimation and short-term motion consistency.
-NR-SLAM consistently yields intermediate performance, improving upon rigid ORB-SLAM3 while remaining less robust than deformable formulations.
-For medium-to-high deformation scenarios (R4--R6), the limitations of rigid motion models become evident.
+NR-SLAM consistently achieves intermediate performance, outperforming the rigid ORB-SLAM3 but still falling short of our proposed DefVINS.
+For medium-to-high deformation scenarios (R4--R6), the limitations of rigid scene models become evident.
 Relative to ORB-SLAM3, the full DefVINS formulation reduces ATE by approximately 75\% on R4, around 80\% on R5, and close to 80\% on R6.
 At the same time, DefVINS (Full) consistently tracks a substantially larger fraction of frames (around 85--95\%) compared to ORB-SLAM3, whose tracking coverage drops below 50\% in R4 and below 20\% in R6.
 While inertial sensing alone partially mitigates tracking degradation, only the joint combination of inertial constraints and explicit non-rigid regularization preserves both accuracy and robustness under strong deformation.

 Overall, these results demonstrate that inertial sensing and non-rigid modeling play complementary roles.
 Inertial measurements primarily stabilize local motion and reduce short-term drift, whereas explicit non-rigid regularization is essential to maintain global consistency and long-term tracking in highly deformable environments.